zenoss/testrail-jira-gadgets/README.md

 The following JIRA gadget files can be used to display current TestRail data for projects, milestones, test plans, and test runs on JIRA dashboards.

 **NOTES**
-- TestRail 3.0 or later is required for most of the gadgets.
-[TestRail: Daily Activity Summary](#testrail-daily-activity-summary), [TestRail: Milestone Status](#testrail-milestone-status), and [TestRail: User Activity Summary](#testrail-user-activity-summary) require TestRail 4.0 or later.
+- TestRail 3.0 or later is required for all of the gadgets except [TestRail: Daily Activity Summary](#testrail-daily-activity-summary), [TestRail: Milestone Status](#testrail-milestone-status), and [TestRail: User Activity Summary](#testrail-user-activity-summary).
+Those gadgets require TestRail 4.0 or later.
 - The gadgets were tested on JIRA 6 and 7.
 No other versions were tested.
 - All of the charts (pie charts, stacked bar charts, etc.) use the Google charts API.
 - All active status (including custom ones) and their respective colors are pulled from the TestRail server to be used by the gadgets.